zer0k-z/cs2-movement-issues/readme.md

 ## Ladder grabbing behavior is different
 Whether the player can grab a ladder in CS:GO depends on the player's view angles.
 In CS2, it does not seem to be the case anymore.

 In CSGO, if the player looks straight down and walk forward towards a ladder, they will not grab it.
 Pressing S will then move the player backwards.
 In CS2, pressing S will result in the player moving up the ladder instead.
+This can be easily tested on any of de_nuke's ladder.

 ## Standing on water floor prevents player from jumping
 If enough portion of the player is underwater and the player is standing on a floor, the player will not be able to jump, unlike CS:GO.

 ## Waterstrafe is no longer possible
-Holding space while doing airstrafing movement when the player is on water will let the player accelerate to more than 200u/s as they cycle between air movement and water movement.
+Holding space while doing airstrafing movement when the player is on water will let the player accelerate to more than 200u/s (normal water speed) as they cycle between air movement and water movement.
 This is not possible in CS2, as the player do not pop up in the air at all.
 See [this video](https://youtu.be/j4eTynAWGjw?si=PzAcInhTVne9gmo1&t=55) for example of waterstrafing.

 ## exec_async exploit
 `exec_async` executed before the player ever join any server will let players create async console calls whenever they want to and they will be queued across sessions despite `sv_cheats` being 0 on those sessions.
 This can be use to create desubticked inputs, as these commands are not bound to keys, and also "legit" movement recording scripts.